FractalBlocks/Fractal/DESIGN.md

 ## TODOS:

-- Rename inputs with commands
+- Integrate standard linter + trailing commas with tslint

 ## Philosophy

 We will focus on next topics:

 - Simple API + simple architecture (do other diagram like architecture diagram, but focus on what is useful for users)
-- Focus on small and emmbedable modules
+- Focus on small and emmbedable components
 - Tasks are atomic
 - Small code (removing some dependencies), ALAP
 - Mori for persistent data structures